ExploreEmbedded/Tit-Windows/README.md

 # Tit-Windows
 Arduino tool chain support for Tit on Windows.
 Tit is Arduino SW compatible Atmega328PB based board in Arduino pro-mini form factor.

-To install support for Tit on windows, simply extract the contents of this repository to **/hardware** directory of your arduino sketch directory.
+To install support for Tit on windows, simply extract the contents the latest release to **/hardware** directory of your arduino sketch directory.

+After extracting the directory structure should look like **..\Documents\Arduino\hardware\Tit-Windows**

 To find out the location, click  File>Preferences and look for 'Sketchbook location'.
 Usually it is under documents/arduino/hardware.
 If you do not find a directory named hardware, create it.